connortomaka/categorical-agents-lean/README.md

-A small, **self-contained, Mathlib-free** formalisation of the category-theoretic foundations behind *verifiable multi-agent orchestration* — built in [Lean 4](https://leanprover.github.io/) as a proof-checked study project.
+A small, **self-contained, Mathlib-free** formalisation of the category-theoretic foundations behind *verifiable multi-agent orchestration* — built in [Lean 4](https://leanprover.github.io/) as a proof-checked toy project.

 The thesis it makes concrete: the difference between an agent pipeline that "usually works" and one that is **correct by construction** is not more compute —